hyweljohnllewellyn/central-core-skills/src/pages/index.md

 Would you like to hear me speak at a business event?

-Speakers fee is £150 one and a half hours
+£150 for one and a half hours.

 ![Pay with PayPal](/img/pp-logo-150px.webp)